Local Government (Electoral Legislation and Māori Wards and Māori Constituencies) Amendment Act 2024: Retention subject to polls

 On 2 September, the Tararua and Western Bay of Plenty District Councils voted to reaffirm their earlier decisions to introduce Māori wards, subject to binding polls at the 2025 local elections.
 On 3 September, the Hauraki, Thames-Coromandel and Whanganui District Councils voted to introduce Māori wards at the 2025 local elections, subject to binding polls.
 That same day, the Marlborough District Council voted to retain its Māori ward, subject to a binding poll at the 2025 local elections.

 On 4 September, the South Wairarapa, Horowhenua and South Taranaki District Councils voted to retain their Māori wards, subject to binding polls at the 2025 elections.

 On 5 September, the Wellington City Council voted to retain its Māori ward.
 The Central Hawke's Bay District Council voted by a majority to reaffirm an earlier decision to introduce a Māori ward at the 2025 and 2028 local elections.
 Councillors Jerry Greer and Tim Aitken voted against the motion, with Aitken saying that voters should have the right to vote in a binding poll and claiming that New Zealanders were dividing themselves on race.
 That same day, the Napier City Council voted by a majority to reaffirm its 2021 decision to establish a Māori at the 2025 local elections subject to a binding poll.

 On 6 September, the Hutt City Council also voted to retain its Māori ward subject to a binding poll and rename Petone "Pito One."
 By the deadline of 6 September, most of the 45 local councils except Kaipara and Upper Hutt had voted to retain their Māori wards.
 Other councils voting to retain their Māori wards included the Masterton, the Ōtorohanga, the Tāupo, the Kawerau and Tasman District Councils.
 Several local leaders including Whanganui councillor Ross Fallen, South Wairarapa councillor Rebecca Gray, South Wairarapa Deputy Mayor Melissa Sadler-Futter, Waipā Mayor Susan O'Regan and Porirua Mayor Anita Baker criticised the Government's poll requirement for Māori wards.

+During the 2025 New Zealand local referendums on Māori wards and constituencies held on 11 October, 24 district and regional councils voted to disestablish their Māori wards and constituencies while 18 others vote to retain them.